 Formed in 1971, under the name Halfnelson, the band released a self-titled album in 1972, they released their breakthrough third album, ‘Kimono My House’, in 1972, which reached #4 in the UK Albums Chart and was followed by ‘Propaganda’, in 1974, which peaked at #9.
 The band gained attention again in 1979, when they teamed up with Giorgio Moroder for ‘No. 1 in Heaven’ and ‘Terminal Jive’, in 1981.

-Sparks will play UK shows in September as part of their The Hippopotamus Tour.
+Now, for 2018, the band will return to the UK this spring for a trio of shows in London, Glasgow and Leeds.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Sparks occupy a unique space in modern pop.
 Their new album, ‘Hippopotamus’ is their 23rd, and showcases the fundamentals of the band’s genre fusion: classically inspired songwriting shone through a prism of artful duality.
 It’s a kind of musical Theatre of the Absurd.